Solve Your Genealogy Brick Wall: Review and Analyze Your Research

 Final thoughts

-Brick walls in your genealogy are very common but can be a real challenge to solve.
+Brick walls in genealogy research are very common but can be a real challenge to solve.
 Some take years to finally unravel.
-Some never get solved.

 One of the first steps to take when dealing with a genealogy roadblock is to review and analyze everything you know about a person and their family.
 Something may jump out at you and set you down a new research path so you finally get answers!